 “Set the scene that our feelings won’t be hurt,” Niamh said.
 “Be as brutally honest as you want because that’s going to help us.”

-Have prepared questions but also see where the conversation goes and ask good follow-up questions.
+Have prepared questions, see where the conversation goes, and ask good follow-up questions.

 “You never know what you are going to learn jumping on these calls,” Niamh sad

 Also have examples ready.
 Sometimes, customers don’t have an answer to a open-ended question so you might follow up with something more specific: